Dobroslava: History

 In historical records the village was first mentioned in 1600.
 The village is primarily inhabited by Rusyns.
 There was heavy fighting in and around the village as part of the Battle of the Dukla Pass in October 1944.

 Geography

 The municipality lies at an altitude of 335 metres and covers an area of 5.577 km².
 It has a population of about 139 people.

+Population

 Genealogical resources

 The records for genealogical research are available at the state archive "Statny Archiv in Presov, Slovakia".